Formula to Calculate the Rate of Inflation

 - Later, we divided the difference by the previous year’s consumer price index.

-- And the rate of inflation in the same scenario would be = $10/$200 = 5%.
+- And the inflation rate in the same scenario would be = $10/$200 = 5%.

-Use of Rate of Inflation Formula
+Use and Relevance of Rate of Inflation Formula

 Rate of Inflation Calculator

 |Rate of Inflation Formula=

-Rate of Inflation Formula in Excel (with excel template)
+Rate of Inflation Formula in Excel (with Excel template)